iowaguy/pcn-simulator/jaison/notes/speedy-murmurs-simulator.md

 # Work Plan
 **Simulator Overview**
 - [x] [What are the Algorithms Supported?](#algorithms-supported)
+- [ ] Understand routing code for SpeedyMurmurs
-- [ ] Understand the algorithms for SpeedyMurmurs and SilentWhispers to greater depth.
+- [ ] Understand routing code for SilentWhispers
+- [ ] Understand routing code for SpiderNetwork

 **Simulation Data**
 - [x] [Understand how simuation data is constructed from the data set provided.
 (Ripple data from Jan 2013 - Aug 2016)](#data-set)